The SPIN modules

 Step 1 - Submit your application

-Firstly, contact your Training Programme Director and/or Educational Supervisor, who can help design the SPIN module in line with our SPIN standards checklist.
-The details of your programme must be included in the application form.
+You will need to complete an application form to apply for SPIN training.
+SPIN Programmes can then be designed by the Training Programme Director and/or Educational Supervisor in line with our SPIN standards checklist.
+The details of the programme must be included in the application form.

-We will then seek signatory approval from the relevant CSAC to confirm your SPIN programme is appropriate.
+The completed application form must be signed by the Trainee and Training Programme Director and e-mailed to email@example.com.
+The RCPCH will subsequently seek signatory approval from the relevant CSAC to confirm your SPIN programme is appropriate.

 Please note!
 Our evidence review can take several months due to the high applicant numbers and also due to CSAC availability.
 We therefore recommend completing your SPIN training six months before your CCT date if you wish to apply for posts as a General Paediatrician with a special expertise.